kathyfregoso/Task-List/README.md

 # Task List

-Add and/or check off items that need to get done.
+Add and/or check off tasks that need to get done.
 Each list is customizable.